Cuisine

 Hákarl is a traditional Icelandic dish that is made with fermented shark meat.
 It is a pungent and strong-tasting dish that is often served as a delicacy.

-Heimablídni is a traditional Icelandic dish that is typically served at homecomings and family gatherings.
-It is a simple and delicious dish that is sure to please a crowd.
+Kjötsúpa is a traditional Icelandic dish that is typically served during the colder months of the year.
+It is a hearty and flavorful soup that is sure to warm you up on a chilly day.

 Icelandic cuisine recipes Browse all »